 Answers to these questions and more can be found in the library’s non-fiction collection.
 The collection has books, encyclopedias, dictionaries, atlases and software to help you explore all kinds of topics.

 The library has a large number of magazines of special interest to children, parents, caregivers and teachers.
 Many of the magazines are available for check-out.
 The magazines include such titles as: American Girl, Girl’s Life, Kid’s National Geographic, Kiki, LadyBug, Nintendo Power, Pack-O-Fun, Home Education, and more.

 The children’s room has kid-friendly computers available.
-You can look for books, software and magazines, do research, use our educational software, play games or search the Internet.
-Leap Ahead, Magic School Bus, Carmen Sandiego, Schoolhouse Rock, JumpStart, and other computer software CDs are available for checkout.
+You can look for books, do research, use our educational software, play games or search the Internet.

 The library has a collection of materials for parents and teachers that covers a variety of topics to help parents and teachers with children’s development and educational needs.
 The collection includes topics such as infant and child development, parenting skills, health and nutrition, learning activities and games, as well as resources for homeschooling families.
 The collection is located on the east wall of the children’s room.

 The library owns many of the award winning Newbery Medal and Caldecott Medal books.
 In 1921, the first Newbery Medal was awarded to an author for the most distinguished contribution to American literature for children.
 In 1938, the first Caldecott Medal was awarded to the artist of the most distinguished American picture book for children.